 - 201.3.3 A swimmer shall register in the LMSC in which the club being represented is located.
-The swimmer need not reside within the LMSC territory. - 201.3.4 An unattached swimmer is an individual member who is registered with the club Unattached through an LMSC.
-Swimmers registered with the club Unattached shall not complete in relays or score points in competition.
-Competing while registered with the club Unattached shall not be considered as representing a club for the purposes of 201.3.5. - 201.3.5 A swimmer shall not represent any club in competition for 60 consecutive days before transferring affiliation to another club, unless this transfer takes place at the time of annual registration.
+The swimmer need not reside within the LMSC territory. - 201.3.4 An unattached swimmer is an individual member who is registered with the UC through an LMSC.
+Swimmers registered with the UC shall not compete in relays or score points in competition.
+Competing while registered with UC shall not be considered as representing a club for the purposes of article 201.3.5. - 201.3.5 A swimmer shall not represent any club in competition for 60 consecutive days before transferring affiliation to another club, unless this transfer takes place at the time of annual registration.
 A swimmer may declare unattached status at any time without written application.
 It is recommended that swimmers who intend to compete as unattached in a meet contact their registrar prior to the meet and request that their registration status be changed.
-The registrar shall change the club affiliation of the swimmer to the club Unattached and note the effective date. - 201.3.6 All applications for changes of membership (including transfers) must be accompanied by a reasonable fee to be determined by USMS and the LMSC in which the swimmer will register for change of membership.
+The registrar shall change the club affiliation of the swimmer to the UC and note the effective date. - 201.3.6 All applications for changes of membership (including transfers) must be accompanied by a reasonable fee to be determined by USMS and the LMSC in which the swimmer will register for change of membership.